RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 Double wishbone suspension is most common in racing cars and larger passenger cars.
 The wheels are kept perpendicular to the road through the use of two A-arms, one above the other.
 It is relatively easy to tune for handling.

-[An example truck](/download/suspension-demo-double-wishbone.truck) using double wishbone suspension on the rear.
+Example using double wishbone suspension on the rear.
 The front axles also carry double wishbone suspension and are used for steering.
 The front wheels have also been rotated to place them inside the wishbones, which makes them much stronger; any object they collide with exerts less leverage on them.

 -   Top image: Normal extension,
 -   Middle image: Full compression,